accurateproject/accurate/docs/architecture.rst

 - Communicates via:

-- Operates with the following CGRateS database(s):
+- Operates with the following AccuRate database(s):

-- Config section in the CGRateS configuration file:
+- Config section in the AccuRate configuration file:
    - ``"mailer": {...}``

 2.1.17.
 Suretax